Moo64c/moo64c.github.io/_posts/2022-08-20-Query Grouping.md

 ```
 That's it; added callbacks turn automatically into coroutines and `group:run()` runs them, blocking until all coroutines entered a `dead` state (ended).
 Each function has two queries, four queries will execute using just two groups of queries, Blocking **twice** instead of **four** times, with the time cost of the worst query in each group.
 If all queries take the same amount of time (they never do, but let us assume), we already reduced the wait time by _**half**_.

 > If a function does not query the database, it will never reach a `yield` call, meaning it will run until it is finished.
-This marks the coroutine as `dead`.
+This marks the coroutine as `dead` after one `resume` call.

 ### The Crème De La Crème:
 `notify_heroes` runs two queries which we can assume do not affect one another, and the same could be said for `notify_villans`'s queries.
 After we grouped `notify_heroes` and `notify_villans`, we block twice for two groups of queries: first group has `query_turtles` and `query_automobile`, and the second group of queries includes `query_ninjas` and `query_main_villan`.